Last Updated on January 14, 2022 by scottkandh

 I recognize the one guy from Land of the Giants.
 But I can’t recollect this episode.
 This is actually harder than I thought to not go by any other clues.

 I later watched this episode.
 It’s about the Galileo Seven that went out to check a phenomena and then accidentally crashed landed on the planet below.
 Spock is in charge of the group to get them back to safety and out of harm’s way.

 14. Court Martial

 I like this one because Kirk is tried for murder and they cleverly isolate the guy that was supposedly killed by honing in on his heartbeat.
 They do this by using a microphone that mutes the sound of heartbeats.
 In this episode of Court Martial, Spock plays 3-D chess against the ship’s computer.
-If you click on the image below, you’ll be able to order the Tridimensional chess set as depicted in Star Trek.
+If you click on the image below, you’ll be able to order the Tridimensional chess set as depicted in ST.